quantling/pyndl/doc/source/examples.rst

    >>> weights2 = ndl.ndl(event_path='doc/data/lexample.tab', alpha=0.1, betas=(0.1, 0.1), method='openmp', weights=weights)
    >>> weights2

-As you may have noticed already, ``ndl.ndl`` provides you with metadata organized in a ``dict`` which was collected during your calculations.
-Each entry of each ``list`` of this metadata therefore references one specific moment of your calculations:
+As you may have noticed already, ``ndl.ndl`` provides you with meta data organized in a ``dict`` which was collected during your calculations.
+Each entry of each ``list`` of this meta data therefore references one specific moment of your calculations:

 .. code-block:: python